lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 ![](https://raw.githubusercontent.com/lherzolite2024/lherzolite2024.github.io/main/imgs/header.jpg)

-Last update: 2024-05-15
+Last update: 2024-05-20

 > **LAST ANNOUNCEMENTS** 📣📣📣
 >
-> 🚨 Registration for the congress is about to open until 15th July.
+> 🚨 Registration for the congress is now open until 15th July.
 Registration for the pre-congress excursion will open before the end of May, note that you may make your pre-reservation during the congress registration.
 >
 > **SOCIAL**: [#Lherzolite2024](https://twitter.com/hashtag/Lherzolite2024?src=hashtag_click) [#lherzolite2024](#lherzolite2024)
 >